swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 If you entered an incorrect follow-up date and you wish to correct this, then please proceed as follows:

 #.
 Go to Follow-up (see circle in the figure above).
 #.
 Choose ‘Edit’ the FUP you need to correct (see arrow in the figure above).
 #.
 Correct the date(s).

 4.1.2.
 Deletion of a Follow-up Date
 ==========================================

-.. warning:: To delete a complete patient case, please contact the IT-departement (open a ticket with all relevant information).
+.. warning:: To delete a complete patient case, please contact the STCS IT-departement by openomg a ticket with all relevant information.

 If you added a FUP erroneously (e.g. in the false patient), you can delete the last added FUP by chosing ‘Delete’ (see red arrow) in the Follow-up overview.